-Join Lisa Bock for an in-depth discussion in this video Filtering SSIDs and MAC addresses, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Filtering SSIDs and MAC addresses, part of IT Security Foundations: Core Concepts.

 - An access point is a station which functions as a connection between the client computer and an existing network.
 Each access point has a service set identifier, or network name.
 The BSSID is the MAC address of the AP.
 An access point will broadcast its SSID and beacons by default.
 So all wireless devices within its range can see the network.
 Disabling SSID Broadcast will make the network harder to find, and users will have to manually connect by entering the network name and security key.